thatcherfreeman/utility-dctls/README.md

 **ACES Gamma**: Pulldown menu in which you select from ACES (Linear), ACEScc, and ACEScct.
 This is where you specify the gamma of the image that is being fed into this DCTL.

 **Exposure Adjustment**: Specifies the number of stops to increase or decrease (negative) exposure.

 ---

+### Annotate Image DCTL
+Draws a rectangle, ellipse, or arrow on your image to help you highlight an issue with a grade.
+Good for annotating a still, you can put many of these in serial to identify different problems in the frame without having to pull up a separate image editing app to draw on it.

+#### DCTL Parameters
+**Center X/Y**: Center position of the drawn shape, put this on the thing you want to annotate

+**Size**: Size of the shape you want to draw

+**Aspect**: Aspect ratio of the shape you want to draw

+**Thickness**: Outline thickness (disabled on Arrow mode)

+**Rotation**: Degrees to rotate the shape around the center point

+**Hue/Saturation/Value**: HSV color of the shape

+**Shape**: Indicate whether you want to draw a Rectangle, Ellipse, or Arrow.

+---